 Despite an improving demand environment, the auto industry remains exposed to various secular pressures.
 For example, tightening emissions regulations in many global markets, especially China and Europe, are rapidly accelerating the pace of vehicle electrification.
 Dozens of new electric vehicles will be introduced over the next few years, but vehicle cost and customer acceptance remain challenges.
 Auto manufacturers, suppliers and others also continue to invest heavily in automated driving technologies, although the pace of development has been slower than expected.
-Technological, regulatory and social issues continue to impede a faster rollout of autonomous vehicles.5
+Technological, regulatory and social issues continue to impede a faster rollout of autonomous vehicles.

 J.D.
-Power January Forecast: "New-vehicle retail sales for the month of January are expected to show growth from January 2020, according to a joint forecast from J.D.
+Power February Forecast: "New-vehicle retail sales for the month of February are expected to show growth from February 2020, according to a joint forecast from J.D.
 Power and LMC Automotive.
-Retail sales for new vehicles are projected to reach 890,800 units, a 6.1% increase compared with January 2021 when adjusted for selling days.
-January 2021 contains one fewer selling day and the same number of selling weekends when compared to January 2020.
-Comparing the same sales volume without adjusting for the number of selling days translates to an increase of 1.8% year over year.
+Retail sales for new vehicles are projected to reach 975,600 units, a 3.3% increase compared with February 2020 when adjusted for selling days.
+February 2021 contains two fewer selling days and one fewer selling weekend than February 2020.
+Comparing the same sales volume without adjusting for the number of selling days translates to a year-over-year decrease of 4.6%.
+February 2020 was a once-in-a-generation sales calendar month which benefitted from being a leap year and having five weekends.

-Total new-vehicle sales for the month of January, including retail and non-retail transactions, are projected to reach 1,073,100 units, a 0.9% decrease from January 2020, when adjusted for selling days.
-Reporting the same numbers without controlling for the number of selling days translates to a decrease of 4.9% from January 2020.
-The seasonally adjusted annualized rate (SAAR) for total new-vehicle sales is expected to be 16.3 million units, down 0.4 million units from 2020.
+Total new-vehicle sales for the month of February, including retail and non-retail transactions, are projected to reach 1,206,700 units, a 3.7% decrease from February 2020 when adjusted for selling days.
+Reporting the same numbers without controlling for the number of selling days translates to a decrease of 11.1% from February 2020.
+The seasonally adjusted annualized rate (SAAR) for total new-vehicle sales is expected to be 16.0 million units, down 0.9 million units from 2020.